ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 }
 ```

-`fetchAndLoadRound()` calls the `getRound()` method on the adapter, which gets the round information and returns a promise, the value of which is a JSON object:
+`fetchAndLoadRound()` calls `getRound()` on the adapter, which gets the round information and returns a promise, the value of which is a JSON object:

 ```
 getRound() {